 - His first single, the ballad "Life of the Party," debuted at No. 24 on the Billboard Hot 100.

 Good things almost always result when an artist knows his strengths.
 On “In My Blood,” the opener and anthemic leadoff single from Canadian darling Shawn Mendes’ hotly anticipated third album, everything is so fully, completely, and perfectly in its right place.
 Shawn Mendes is guaranteed to send a chill up the spine of anyone who loved his Illuminate album in times of heartbreak.
 Since 2015, Shawn has capitalized on his emotional register, encapsulating whole worlds of loneliness, longing, and true love.

-Starting his career with gentle ballads, the Toronto born and raised sweetheart was one of the first young singers I’d ever heard who understood that music was far more about restraint than it was about release.
-He grasped that most of its movement was felt rather than heard since it occurred at the deepest edge of normal human auditory capability.
+Starting his career with gentle ballads, the Toronto born and raised sweetheart was one of the first young singers I’d ever heard who understood that the music surrounding him was far more about restraint than it was about release; who grasped that most of its movement was felt rather than heard, since it occurred at the deepest edge of normal human auditory capability.

 Engaging lyrics that make it impossible to look away

 Mendes’ whole artistic persona is founded on the belief that volume and drama aren’t necessary elements of affecting pop music, and that most romantic emotion (the only kind Shawn sings about) occurs on a rawer scale.

 Plus, Shawn Mendes uses his voice carefully, which is important because you know he’s not using it for his mild intonation to seem deliberate, it's meaningful.
 When he tiptoes his way through the Shawn Mendes highlights “Because I Had You”, “Youth (feat.
 Khalid)”, and “Lost In Japan”, his performance is so fleet, light, and unobtrusive that an inattentive listener might miss that these tracks are some of the most disruptive teen pop songs in recent years.